Lithos-hub/iMovies/README.md

 Version 1.2
-* Added dynamic trailers dialogs on /movie/id page
+* Added dynamic trailers dialogs on /movie/id page.
-* Added some aesthetic changes on /trailers page
+* Added some aesthetic changes on /trailers page.

 Version 1.3

-* Optimized code in the section Genres using v-bind and v-on:click to use a single function to return movies of different genres.
+* Optimized code in the Genres section using v-bind and v-on:click to use a single function to return movies of different genres.
 * Some aesthetic changes in general.

+Version 1.4

+* New features in Trending section.
+* Code optimized in Ranking section.
+* New responsive features in Ranking section and some aesthetic changes.

 ## Project setup
 ```